brijesh445/PertMcSimRiskAnalysis/README.md

 📥 Re-import the Excel file to continue working on the sprint later.

-➡️ Space for images to show example results, risk contribution graphs, and histograms

 This more complex setup helps you experiment with various risk scenarios, optimize timelines, and make better data-driven decisions for sprint planning.